AleksandrShulman/PigLatin/README.md

 # PigLatin
-A REST service running on port :80 that will translate english into Pig-Latin.
+A REST service running on port :80 that will translate English into Pig-Latin.
 It can accept simple words and phrases, all the way to full paragraphs.

 # Usage